viperproject/gobra-book/src/permission-type.md

-# Permission Type and Parameter
+# Permission type and parameter

 The type for permissions in Gobra is `perm`.
 We can convert a fraction to a permission and do calculations with it: